 Essex Fells is a very small borough located in the state of New Jersey.
-With a population of 2,168 people and just one neighborhood, Essex Fells is the 416th largest community in New Jersey.
-Essex Fells has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 2,138 people and just one neighborhood, Essex Fells is the 416th largest community in New Jersey.
+Essex Fells has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Essex Fells home prices are not only among the most expensive in New Jersey, but Essex Fells real estate also consistently ranks among the most expensive in America.